alacritty/alacritty/CONTRIBUTING.md

 [easy](https://github.com/alacritty/alacritty/issues?q=is%3Aopen+is%3Aissue+label%3A%22D+-+easy%22)
 issues.

-Please note that the minimum supported version of Alacritty is Rust 1.70.0.
-All patches are expected to work with the minimum supported version.
+You can find the minimum supported Rust version in Alacritty's manifest file (`cat alacritty/Cargo.toml | grep "rust-version"`).
+Alacritty **must** always build with the MSRV and bumping it should be avoided if possible.

 Since `alacritty_terminal`'s version always tracks the next release, make sure that the version is bumped according to semver when necessary.